 Remove all loose threads.
 When loose or fraying threads are not removed they will show through the quilt top after quilting.

 Provide the quilt backing measuring at least 8 inches wider and 8 inches longer than the quilt top.
 This will provide 4 inches on all sides and is required to load the quilt onto the longarm quilting table for the quilting process to be accomplished.
-It is a safety issue as well.
+No exceptions - this is also a safety issue.

-Provide batting measuring at least 8 inches wider and 8 inches longer than the quilt top when you prefer to provide your own batting rather than purchasing it from me.
+Provide batting measuring at least 8 inches wider and 8 inches longer than the quilt top.

-Provide the quilt top and backing clean and free of allergens such as pet hair, mildew, smoke odor, and strong fragrance odors.
+Provide a clean quilt top and backing fabric.
+They must be free of allergens such as pet hair, mildew, smoke odor, and strong fragrance odors.

 Quilt tops and backing made of high quality 100% cotton fabric are preferred.
-Other types of fabrics may prevent an acceptable quality of quilting.
+Other types of fabrics will prevent an acceptable quality of quilting.